ThinkLoveShare/sources/content/travels/new_york_01.en.md

 author: "Laluka"
 title: "New York, Datadog and I - Week 1"
 slug: "new_york_datadog_and_i_week_1"
-date: 2019-02-01
+date: 2019-02-09
 status: "original"
-description: "First article about my trip to New-York, why, where, when, with whom...
-What surprised me, how it went, and pics!"
+description: "First article about my trip to New-York.
+Why, where, when, with whom, what surprised me, how it went...
+And pics!"
 ---

 # Before I start...